 Student Guidelines for Psychology Lab Services

-The Lab Coordinator and Student Assistant are sometimes involved in scheduled meetings with students.
-This is particularly likely to occur during advising periods.
+The Lab Coordinator and Student Assistant(s) are sometimes involved in scheduled meetings with students.
+This is particularly likely to occur during Fall and Spring semesters.
 Any time that we are not already meeting with another student, we will be glad to address any questions that you have.
 At this time, if you are interested in scheduling an appointment with a Student Assistant, please email the Psychology Lab Coordinator, Nicole Wilcox (firstname.lastname@example.org).

 We are here to help you understand difficult concepts by showing you how to arrive at the correct answer, not to provide the correct answer.
 Thus, we will assist with statistics assignments only if you have made a good faith effort to complete the assignment prior to seeking assistance.
 It is unethical for us to help you complete your assignments by providing answers.

-Rules of Conduct while in the Psychology Lab
+Rules of Conduct in the Psychology Lab

-- This is a lab for the psychology department, not an open “APA lab.”
-Only psychology majors and students currently enrolled in psychology courses are permitted to use the resources of the lab.
+This is a lab for the Department of Psychological Science, not an open “APA lab.”
+Only psychology majors and minors are permitted to utilize the resources of the lab.
 For the safety of the computers, please finish your food and drink before coming here to work or leave them at the door.

 No books, binders, or other lab materials may be removed from the lab without the consent of the Lab Coordinator.
 Please respect lab employees’ schedules by leaving the lab at the time posted on the door or at the request of the lab staff.
 Failure to do so may result in the loss of lab privileges.
 Students will be expected to begin saving their work and logging off computers 5 minutes prior to the lab closing time.

 Click here for a step-by-step PowerPoint on "Getting Started in APA Style" (use Firefox or Safari, not Explorer, to save this file).